intel-analytics/ipex-llm/docker/chronos-args/README.md

 **Tips:** When errors happen like `E: Package 'apt-utils' has no installation candidate`, it's usually related to the bad network status.
 Please build with a proxy.

+**Tips:** There are several installation modes.
+You can choose the mode according to your need and build with corresponding args like `--build-arg MODE=<yourmode>`.
+All modes and their meanings are listed at the end of this `README.md`.

 ## Run the image
 ```bash
 sudo docker run -it --rm --net=host chronos-args:b1 bash